 1. Watch for unusual peaks in clicks

-Usually tell tale sign number one that you’ve been visited by the click fraud fairy is an unusual surge in clicks.
-These may also be over a short space of time, or at an unusual time of day.
+Usually, the tell tale sign number one that you’ve been visited by the click fraud fairy is an unusual surge in clicks.
+This suspicious click activity may also be over a short space of time, or at an unusual time of day.

 It could be particularly obvious if you haven’t done anything to your ad campaign for a while.
 If you’ve not adjusted your bid, or done any serious tweaking, ask yourself why the unusual spike in clicks on your PPC ad?

-And if you’re wondering what constitutes an unusual peak in clicks, it will of course depend on your product and service.
+And if you’re wondering what constitutes a suspicious surge in clicks, it will of course depend on your industry.
 Anything above twice as much traffic might look a bit fishy.
 But there can be other reasons why your traffic might spike.
 For example, if your product or service is suddenly in the public eye, or perhaps you’re running an awareness campaign elsewhere.